-Cleaning

-Consider creating a cleaning roster, noting that some housemates may prefer certain tasks.
+Cleaning Consider creating a cleaning roster, noting that some housemates may prefer certain tasks.
 You will still be responsible for doing your own dishes and laundry, and keeping your room tidy.

 Rent

 Make sure rent is paid on time to the right person.
 You might be paying rent to a head housemate or making individual payments to the real estate agent or landlord.

-Bills
+5.

-Have a plan for how bills are divided up and paid.
+Bills Have a plan for how bills are divided up and paid.
 One person is generally responsible for managing bills, but like rent, make sure they're paid on time to avoid housemate disputes.

 Moving out

 If someone decides to move out, establish the process involved.
 Determine how much notice they need to give and whether you need to alert your property manager or landlord.

 What support services are available for renters in the ACT?

-Tenants' Union ACT can help you understand your rights when renting a room, apartment or house.
+For a small fee, Tenants' Union ACT can help you understand your rights when renting a room, apartment or house.
 Visit the website to learn about housing options available, the housing system in Canberra, and where you can ask for assistance with accommodation issues before and after you arrive.

-tenantsact.org.au

 Community Legal Centres (CLCs) are independent community organisations that provide free legal services to the public.
 They help people who are ineligible for legal aid and cannot afford a private lawyer.
 Visit the Canberra Community Law website if you think you need legal support for a tenancy issue.

 canberracommunitylaw.org.au

-You can also head to the Study Canberra website to check out the latest support initiatives for international students in Canberra.

-canberra.com.au/study
+tenantsact.org.au

 Owning a pet in Canberra

 If you are considering getting a pet, you need to make sure you have done your research.
 Things like the size of the pet, where it will live, how much time you can spend with it, what will happen to it when you finish your studies and the amount of money you have to properly take care of it should all be part of your decision.
 You also need to know the rules and requirements of pet ownership.

 accesscanberra.act.gov.au

 Fostering an animal is a good option if you can't keep a pet long-term.
 You will be provided with basic supplies, and can enjoy the company of a pet temporarily until they find their perfect forever home.

 rspca.org.au/support-us/foster-care

 Factors to consider before owning a pet:

 - WILL MY ACCOMMODATION ALLOW THEM?

-UPFRONT COSTS (DESEXING, REGISTRATION, ETC) - ONGOING COSTS (FOOD, BOARDING, HEALTHCARE, VETERINARIAN COSTS, ETC) - WILL YOUR PETS NEED DAILY WALKS AND EXERCISE? - WILL YOU NEED A FULLY ENCLOSED BACKYARD? - HOW OFTEN ARE YOU NOT AT HOME? - HOW LONG WILL YOU BE STAYING IN AUSTRALIA, AND WHAT WILL HAPPEN TO YOUR PET IF YOU LEAVE?
+- UPFRONT COSTS (DESEXING, REGISTRATION, ETC)

+- ONGOING COSTS (FOOD, BOARDING, HEALTHCARE, VETERINARIAN COSTS, ETC)

+- WILL YOUR PETS NEED DAILY WALKS AND EXERCISE?

+- WILL YOU NEED A FULLY ENCLOSED BACKYARD?

+- HOW OFTEN ARE YOU NOT AT HOME?

+- HOW LONG WILL YOU BE STAYING IN AUSTRALIA, AND WHAT WILL HAPPEN TO YOUR PET IF YOU LEAVE?

 HOW MUCH WILL MY BOND BE?